 Applies To: Azure Rights Management, Office 365

-After you have deployed and configured Azure Rights Management (RMS) for your organization, provide help and guidance for users, administrators, and your help desk:
+After you have deployed and configured Azure Rights Management (Azure RMS) for your organization, provide help and guidance for users, administrators, and your help desk:

-Let users know how to protect documents and emails that contain sensitive information.
+Let users know how and when to protect documents and emails that contain sensitive information.
+Whenever possible, provide this information for their existing work flows so that they can incorporate the additional steps to an already-familiar process rather than introducing completely new processes .
 Be sure to let them know the benefits (and the risks) that are specific to your business, as well as providing guidance for when they should protect files and emails.
 If you have configured custom templates, provide instructions about which one to select if the template name and description is not sufficient for them to choose the correct one.

 Some applications automatically apply information protection, by using policies and settings that administrators configure.
 For these applications, you might need to provide instructions for other administrators who manage these applications and services.
 For more information, see How Applications Support Azure Rights Management and Configuring Applications for Azure Rights Management.

 One of the most useful tools for the help desk is the RMS Analyzer.
 Help desk operators can run it with the Azure RMS administrator option, and they can ask users to run it with the Azure RMS user option.
 This tool can not only help identify problems, but also fix problems that it finds, and if still not fixed, record trace logs.

 If there are legitimate requests to have full rights access to protected documents, for example a request by the legal department or a manager after an employee has left the organization, make sure the help desk has processes to request this by using the Azure RMS super user feature.